g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+7/2/2021
+Work progresses on Town features.
+But in the mean time, I added a few goodies to v0.3.

+-added new items to the Farmer job track
+-added new Small Manor property
+-fix for Shop table button heights

 6/23/2021
 -Uncoupled Time Warping and Flow effects.
 Flow will no longer influence the display value of Time Warp under its skill description
 -Uncoupled game architecture element assumptions regarding game speed's influencers and display logic.
 Should enable easier time manipulation in the future